Pilot-ready classroom speaking practice

 Pick an activity

-Story retelling, show-and-tell, opinion speech, book report, or a prompt the teacher assigns.
+Story retelling, show-and-tell, opinion speech, book report, or a teacher-selected prompt for the pilot.

 2